Expansions of the Characteristic Polynomial of a Perturbed Positive Semidefinite Matrix and Convergence Analysis of Alternating Projections: Leading terms of eigenvalues and the method of the Newton diagram

 \in \R^{m\times r}$ with $\rank C = r$, $D = \diag(u_1,\ldots,u_r)$, $u_k\in \R\setminus\{0\}\ (k\in [r])$.
 Note that $\rank B_{22} = r$.

 In this proof, the Newton diagram associated with the characteristic polynomial $p_{A+tB}$ is simply called the Newton diagram.
 We will show that every slope of the Newton diagram is less than or equal to $2$.
-By Proposition $\ref{prop:expansion}$, we define three polynomials $P_1,P_2,P_3$ by
+By Proposition $\ref{prop:expansion}$, we can write $p_{A + tB}(x) = P_1(x) + P_2(x) + P_3(x)$, where

 Note that exponents of $(t,x)$ in $P_1, P_2$ and $P_3$ correspond to points on the edges $E_1$, $E_2$ and $E_3$ in Figure $\ref{fig:newton_polygon}$.
 Since $C_{i+j}^j(B)$ is the zero matrix for $j<0$, we see that for $i=m,\ldots,n$,